 “Due to continued engineering progress of the Model Y all-wheel drive (AWD), we have been able to increase its maximum EPA range to 315 miles, compared to our previous estimate of 280 miles.
 This extends Model Y’s lead as the most energy-efficient electric SUV in the world.”

 Tesla also announced Model Y deliveries will now take place ahead of schedule, in mid-2020, instead of the latter half of 2020, for Canada.
-In the U.S., first Model Y deliveries will take place in March.
+In the U.S., the first Model Y deliveries will take place in March.

 “The production ramp of Model Y started in January 2020.
 Together with Model 3, our combined installed production capacity for these vehicles is now 400,000 units per year,” explains the company.